yext/answers-search-ui/README.md

 ANSWERS.addComponent('DirectAnswer', {
   // Required, the selector for the container element where the component will be injected
   container: '.direct-answer-container',
-  // Optional, a custom card component to use.
+  // Optional, a custom direct answer card to use, which is the default when there are no matching card overrides.
-  defaultCard: 'MyCustomCard',
+  defaultCard: 'MyDefaultDirectAnswer',
   // Optional, the selector for the form used for submitting the feedback
   formEl: '.js-directAnswer-feedback-form',
   // Optional, the selector to bind ui interaction to for reporting